mattkelly/workshop-rs/src/traits/intro.md

 _Traits_ define shared behavior.

-_Trait bounds_ can be used to specify the behavior of generic type parameter.
+_Trait bounds_ can be used to specify the behavior of generic type parameters.

 > Note: Traits are similar to a feature often called _interfaces_ in other
 > languages, although with some differences.

-Traits in Rust are most similar _type classes_ in Haskell:
+Traits in Rust are most similar to _type classes_ in Haskell:

 - It is possible to add traits to arbitrary data types, including primitive types.